oliverkwebb/webephem/README.md

 278°45'42.91" 23°22'1.52" 5.60
 ```

-deskephem is a CLI astronomy calculator for celestial objects such as the moon, planets, and sun:
+deskephem is a CLI astronomy calculator for celestial objects such as the moon, planets, stars, and sun:

 * Coordinates in the sky (equatorial, horizontal, ecliptic)
 * Phase (Emoji, Illuminated Fraction, Name)